 The basic plan is the first one, and it includes one website, AWS hosting, and email support.
 You get access to website personalization, HTTPS encryption, multilanguage websites, free and premium images, and a limited content library.
 This plan costs $19 monthly.

 The next offering is the team plan, which costs $29 monthly.
-Note that this is the plan that the 14-day trial is modeled after.
 With this one, you get the features included in the basic plan.
 Additionally, there is an unlimited content library, team collaboration with up to four persons, all client management features, and limited dynamic pages with internal collections.
 Note that customer support is offered by email, chat, and phone with this subscription.

 The final alternative you can consider is the custom plan.
 As there is no single cost, there is no pricing on the website.
 A small business and a large business could end up with two different custom plans, for example.
 You get 24/7 dedicated support, and all the features in the agency subscription.
 Additionally, you get all advanced tools and all managed services.